How to Avoid Using Savings to Pay Off Debt

 The Case Against Using Savings to Pay Off Debt

-Emptying your savings account to pay off debt could cause you to rely on credit cards to cover expenses, which has the potential to create a cycle of debt.
+Emptying your savings account to pay off debt could cause you to rely on credit cards to cover necessary expenses, which has the potential to create a cycle of debt.
 Think of it this way — it can be much harder to get yourself out of debt if you keep using credit cards to cover unexpected costs.

-Consider creating a plan to pay off high interest debt while maintaining or building your emergency fund.
+Consider creating a plan to pay off high-interest debt while maintaining or building your emergency fund.
 This way, you’ll be better prepared to deal with unexpected expenses — like a trip to the emergency room.

 How to Start Paying Off Debt Without Dipping Into Your Savings